For the latest update on the EpiPen shortage in the U.S., see Allergic Living’s article here.

 While some pharmacies still have the devices, a recent FARE survey found that more than 400 people in 45 states reported difficulties filling prescriptions for these branded and generic auto-injectors.

 Allergic Living first reported on consumers experiencing difficulty filling prescriptions for EpiPen and the equivalent generic devices on April 24.
 Pfizer and the FDA maintained there was no national shortage of the lifesaving medication.
-However, stories continued to pour in from consumers whose pharmacies either didn’t have the devices, or had them on back order, sometimes indefinitely.
+However, until late May, stories continued to pour in from consumers whose pharmacies either didn’t have the devices, or had them on back order.

-There are EpiPen shortages in Canada, the U.K. and Australia.
+There are additionally EpiPen shortages in Canada, the U.K. and Australia.

 Get more news from Allergic Living to your inbox.